-- Students in the Econ-Political Science joint major must take GU4921.
+v Students in the Econ-Political Science joint major must take GU4921.
 This seminar will be offered only in the spring semester.
 All students must have completed their econometrics requirement (either UN3412 or POLS GU4911) before taking the seminar.
-If you are a junior and are planning on graduating early (either in your junior year or fall of your senior year), then you must take this seminar in the spring semester as the department generally does not offer the seminar in the fall semester. - Students in the Econ-Philosophy joint major must take GU4950, the economics and philosophy seminar which is only offered in the spring semester.
-If you are a junior who is planning on graduating early (either in your junior year or fall semester of your senior year) then you must take 4950 this spring.
-You must have completed all of your core requirements (UN3211, UN3213 and 3412) prior to taking the seminar. - Students in the Econ-Statistics joint major must take the econometrics seminar, GU4918, which will be offered in the spring only.
+If you are a junior and are planning on graduating early (either in your junior year or fall of your senior year), then you must take this seminar in the spring semester as the department generally does not offer the seminar in the fall semester.

+v Students in the Econ-Philosophy joint major must take GU4950, the economics and philosophy seminar, which is only offered in the spring semester.
+If you are a junior who is planning on graduating early (either in your junior year or fall semester of your senior year), then you must take 4950 this spring.
+You must have completed all of your core requirements (UN3211, UN3213 and UN3412) prior to taking the seminar.

+v Students in the Econ-Statistics joint major must take the econometrics seminar, GU4918, which will be offered in both semesters.
 It will be assumed that students registered for this seminar have a strong background in econometrics and statistics.
-This joint seminar is open to all students. - The following fall seminars will fulfill the seminar requirement for the Financial Economics major: GU4911 2 Masia, GU4911 3 Dutta, GU4911 4 Dang, GU4911 5 Riordan, GU4913 1 Alonso, GU4913 2 Roca, and GU4913 3 Sbordone.
+This joint seminar is open to all students.

+v The following fall seminars will fulfill the seminar requirement for the Financial Economics major: GU4911

+2 Masia, GU4911

+4 Dang, GU4911

+5 Riordan, GU4913

+1 Alonso, GU4913

+2 Noor, GU4913

+3 Pinkovskiy, and GU

+4918 Ng.

-Senior Honors Thesis - Departmental Honors
+Honors Thesis

-All students who are interested in writing a senior honors thesis during academic year 2016-17 should have submitted a preliminary proposal during the spring 2016 term.
-Regardless of whether you did or not, you must send your final proposal to me by August 22 (se5@columbia.edu).
+All students who are interested in writing a senior honors thesis during academic year 2017-18 should have submitted a preliminary proposal during the spring 2017 term.
+Regardless of whether you did or not, you must send your final proposal to me by August 21st (se5@columbia.edu)

+(file:///C:/Users/susan/Documents/Application%20Data/Local%20Settings/Temp/se5@columbia.edu)).
 The final proposal must include the following information:

-- 1. A (minimum) one paragraph description of your topic.
+1. A (minimum) one paragraph description of your topic.
 The paragraph must contain at least one economics question that you would like to address in your thesis.
-Since most theses are empirical, you must also note what data sets you will be using to answer your question. - 2.
-A second paragraph indicating what in your background (either class work or work experience) qualifies you to work on your proposed topic (e.g. if your topic is Russian exchange rate movements you might want to tell me that you have taken international monetary theory). - 3.
-All of the grades that you have received in your economics classes at Columbia.
+Since most theses are empirical, you must also note what data sets you will be using to answer your question.

+2. A second paragraph indicating what in your background (either class work or work experience) qualifies you to work on your proposed topic (e.g. if your topic is Russian exchange rate movements you might want to tell me that you have taken international monetary theory).

+3. All of the grades that you have received in your economics classes at Columbia.
 Simply copy the grades in economics classes as recorded in your Columbia DAR.
 You should not include grades from other departments.
-If you have transferred any economics credits then you should include those grades as well. - 4.
-Finally, include the name(s) of faculty members that you believe would be interested in working with you.
-If you do not know a faculty member who would be interested, then you should look at the department's website for information on their research interests.
+If you have transferred any economics credits then you should include those grades as well.

+4. Finally, include the name(s) of faculty members that you believe would be interested in working with you.
+If you do not know a faculty memb er who would be interested, then you should look at the department's website for information on their research interests.

 A faculty committee will review the proposals to both select students for the seminar and to help match students with an appropriate faculty member who will serve as the student's thesis advisor.
-If you are admitted to the honors seminar, Laura Yan will register you into GU4999 Honor Thesis.
+Admitted students will be told to put their names on the waitlist for the honors seminar.